werwaser/Arrows-Bones/2 Articles/1 Characters/The Lilacs/Tristan Glacier.md

 **Passions.**
 Tristan has two special interests: cooking and [tarot?].
 His favourite music is girlie pop (Britney Spears, Doja Cat, Nicki Minaj, etc.).

+---
+- Gets scarred by horror movies, somehow doesn't realise it
+- Has mild physical sensory issues
+- Is really bad at telling how much time has passed - obsessively keeps track of the time